Let Us Calculate Your Options

 - Have a price range in mind and stick with it.
 Don’t go out of your comfort zone and stay within your budget.

-- Work with your financial institution and negotiate car financing arrangements that work for you and that you know you’ll be able to fulfill.
+- Work with your financial institution and negotiate vehicle financing arrangements that work for you and that you know you’ll be able to fulfill.

 - Be sure to read the contract carefully before you sign anything.